Why this matters

 - Social Security estimate

-Planning gets worse when the context is loose
+Planning gets shaky when the context is vague

 Planning needs your numbers

-Generic chat can only reason from what you typed into one message.
-Real planning starts from the actual household baseline: accounts, debts, goals, allocation, and cash flow clues.
+Generic chat can only work with whatever you typed into one prompt.
+Real planning starts with the household itself: accounts, debts, goals, allocation, and spending.

 Planning needs visible assumptions

-You should be able to see which inputs drove the answer.
+You should be able to see what assumptions and numbers the answer depends on.
 If the assumptions are hidden, you cannot tell whether the answer is insightful or just fluent.

-If a retirement or debt answer depends on spending, interest rates, or timing details that are not present, the system should say so.
-Silence on missing inputs is fake certainty.
+If a retirement or debt answer depends on spending, interest rates, or timing details that are not present, the answer should say so.
+Otherwise it just sounds more certain than it really is.

-Follow-up questions should tie back to the same baseline so the conversation does not drift.
-A stable snapshot makes the planning thread consistent and reviewable.
+Follow-up questions should tie back to the same baseline so the conversation does not drift every time you ask the next question.

 Planning should show the data used